On Liberty: Introduction

-While Mill admits that these freedoms could—in certain situations—be pushed aside, he claims that in contemporary and civilised societies there is no justification for their removal.
+While the Mills admit that these freedoms could—in certain situations—be pushed aside, they claim that in contemporary and civilised societies there is no justification for their removal.

 Of the liberty of thought and discussion

-In the second chapter, J. S. Mill attempts to prove his claim from the first chapter that opinions ought never to be suppressed.
-Looking to the consequences of suppressing opinions, he concludes that opinions ought never to be suppressed, stating, "Such prejudice, or oversight, when it [i.e. false belief] occurs, is altogether an evil; but it is one from which we cannot hope to be always exempt, and must be regarded as the price paid for an inestimable good."
-He claims that there are three sorts of beliefs that can be had—wholly false, partly true, and wholly true—all of which, according to Mill, benefit the common good:
+In the second chapter, the Mills attempts to prove their claim from the first chapter that opinions ought never to be suppressed.
+Looking to the consequences of suppressing opinions, they conclude that opinions ought never to be suppressed, stating, "Such prejudice, or oversight, when it [i.e. false belief] occurs, is altogether an evil; but it is one from which we cannot hope to be always exempt, and must be regarded as the price paid for an inestimable good."
+They claim that there are three sorts of beliefs that can be had—wholly false, partly true, and wholly true—all of which, according to the Mills, benefit the common good:

 First, if any opinion is compelled to silence, that opinion may, for aught we can certainly know, be true.
 To deny this is to assume our own infallibility.
 Secondly, though the silenced opinion be an error, it may, and very commonly does, contain a portion of truth; and since the general or prevailing opinion on any subject is rarely or never the whole truth, it is only by the collision of adverse opinions that the remainder of the truth has any chance of being supplied.
 Thirdly, even if the received opinion be not only true, but the whole truth; unless it is suffered to be, and actually is, vigorously and earnestly contested, it will, by most of those who receive it, be held in the manner of a prejudice, with little comprehension or feeling of its rational grounds.
 And not only this, but, fourthly, the meaning of the doctrine itself will be in danger of being lost, or enfeebled, and deprived of its vital effect on the character and conduct: the dogma becoming a mere formal profession, inefficacious for good, but cumbering the ground, and preventing the growth of any real and heartfelt conviction, from reason or personal experience.

-Mill spends much of the chapter discussing the implications of and objections to the policy of never suppressing opinions.
-In doing so, Mill explains his opinion of Christian ethics, arguing that, while they are praiseworthy, they are incomplete on their own.
-Therefore, Mill concludes that suppression of opinion based on belief in infallible doctrine is dangerous.
-Among the other objections Mill answers is the objection that the truth will necessarily survive persecution and that society need only teach the grounds for truth, not the objections to it.
-Near the end of Chapter 2, Mill states that "unmeasured vituperation, enforced on the side of prevailing opinion, deters people from expressing contrary opinion, and from listening to those who express them."
+The Mills spend much of the chapter discussing the implications of and objections to the policy of never suppressing opinions.
+In doing so, they explain their opinion of Christian ethics, arguing that, while such ethics are praiseworthy, they are incomplete on their own.
+Therefore, the Mills conclude that suppression of opinion based on belief in infallible doctrine is dangerous.
+Among the other objections they answer is the objection that the truth will necessarily survive persecution and that society need only teach the grounds for truth, not the objections to it.
+Near the end of Chapter 2, the Mills state that "unmeasured vituperation, enforced on the side of prevailing opinion, deters people from expressing contrary opinion, and from listening to those who express them."